-Baseball has always been different than the other professional sports because local TV revenues are so large.
-They're large because they can provide a great deal of content to broadcasters -- 162 games in MLB versus 16 professional football games.
-But now we learn that one broadcasting stream that has equal revenue distribution in baseball is internet broadcasting.
+Baseball has always been different from other professional sports because local TV revenues are significant.
+They’re large because they can provide much content to broadcasters — 162 games in MLB versus 16 professional football games.
+But now we learn that one broadcasting stream with equal revenue distribution in baseball is internet broadcasting.

 The most successful, and most valuable, franchise in baseball in the last few years isn’t the New York Yankees or their rivals, the Boston Red Sox.